elibroftw/blog.elijahlopez.ca/content/posts/the-dog-food-eating-convention/index.md

 draft: false
 tags:
   - satire
+summary: When I saw the sign for "Dog Food Eating Convention," curiosity drew me in...
 ---

 When I saw the sign for "Dog Food Eating Convention," curiosity drew me in.
 As a human who takes pleasure from human food, I was interested in why someone would enjoy eating dog food.
 The scene inside was immediately striking, punctuated by banners and booths proclaiming bizarre devotion: